django-haystack/django-haystack/docs/management_commands.rst

         Number of items to index at once.
 Default is 1000.
     ``--site``:
         The site object to use when reindexing (like `search_sites.mysite`).
+    ``--remove``:
+        Remove objects from the index that are no longer present in the database.
     ``--verbosity``:
         If provided, dumps out more information about what's being done.